Rajivs1/TopCourse/README.md

 # TopCourse
-TopCourse is a modern React-based web application that allows users to explore and enroll in various online courses.
-It provides an interactive and user-friendly interface to browse, filter, and purchase courses from different categories.
+TopCourse is a modern React-based web application that allows users to explore  various  courses.
+It provides an interactive and user-friendly interface to browse, filter courses from different categories.

-Features
+##Features

-🎯 Course Listings: View a collection of top-rated online courses.
+#🎯 Course Listings: View a collection of top-rated online courses.

-🔍 Search & Filter: Easily find courses based on categories and ratings.
+#🔍 Filter: Easily find courses based on categories.

-🛒 Add to Cart: Select courses and add them to a shopping cart.

-🌟 User Authentication: Sign up and log in securely.

 🎨 Responsive UI: Fully responsive design built with Tailwind CSS.

-Tech Stack
+##Tech Stack

 Frontend: React, Tailwind CSS

-State Management: Context API / Redux (if applicable)

-Backend (optional): Node.js, Express.js, MongoDB

-Payment Integration (if applicable): Razorpay / Stripe

-Installation
+##Installation

 To run this project locally, follow these steps: